TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

 beta.draws <- samples[[1]]
 ```

-1. Analyse the posterior draws.
+a.
+Analyse the posterior draws.

 <!-- -->

-1. Generate a trace plot for each regression effect.
+b.
+Generate a trace plot for each regression effect.

 ``` r
 beta.draws <- as.data.frame(beta.draws)